genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/03_sharing-data.md

    With `reactify-wc`, you can now use `YourWebComponent` as a regular React component, passing props and handling events in a React-like manner.

-### Upcoming: Better Web Components Support in React 19
+### Coming soon in React 19

-Looking ahead, the upcoming React 19 is expected to introduce enhanced support for web components.
-This improvement will likely simplify the integration process and offer a more native experience when using web components in React applications.
-With these advancements, developers can look forward to a more streamlined and efficient way to incorporate web components into their React-based projects, enhancing interoperability and easing the development process.
+Looking ahead, the upcoming React 19 is expected to introduce enhanced support for web components. we can expect a simplified integration process and a more native experience when using web components in React applications.

 ## Conclusion

-Mastering data sharing between React and web components is pivotal for creating dynamic and interactive web applications.
-Whether you're dealing with straightforward primitives or intricate objects, React's versatile prop system and the useRef hook offer solid solutions for integrating smoothly with web components, facilitating a flexible and powerful application structure.
+Whether you're dealing with straightforward primitives or intricate objects, React's prop system and the `useRef` hook enable you to integrate smoothly with web components.

-Make sure to thoroughly test and validate the data being passed, especially when working with complex structures, to maintain the stability and performance of your application.
+To maintain the stability and performance of your application, thoroughly test and validate the data being passed, especially when working with complex structures.